A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Uniformization of -matrix

-Nonetheless, through uniformization, one can easily construct pole-based amplitudes that correspond to the interpretations discussed.
-This is demonstrated in Figure~\ref{fig:Pc4312_btbb}.
+Through the uniformization scheme, one can easily construct pole-based amplitudes that correspond to the interpretations discussed.
+This is demonstrated in Fig.~\ref{fig:Pc4312_btbb}.
 We assign an isolated pole with energy (in units of MeV) at $4317.49 - 7j$ in the [$bt$]-sheet to construct an amplitude representing a possible hadronic molecule, while we assign one pole each at $4311.90 - 7j$ in both the [$bt$] and [$bb$]-sheets representing a compact pentaquark state.
 An amplitude is generally complex-valued with a real and imaginary part, but for our purposes, it is sufficient to consider its modulus square which corresponds to the intensity.
-Therefore, plotting the $|T_{11}|^2$ ($T$-matrix) contribution using the uniformized poles and following equation \eqref{eq:full_amplitude}, we see that the two similar line shapes fit the LHCb experimental data well, both with a prominent peak at 4312 MeV.
-If we compare Figure~\ref{fig:Pc4312_btbb} with Figure~\ref{fig:Pc4312_TSBW}, we notice that the pole-based enhancements have a seemingly narrower width (FWHM) compared to that produced by a triangle singularity, and can fit the experimental error bars better especially near the $\Sigma_c^+\Bar{D}^0$ threshold.
-We take note of our observations as we move on to constructing the training dataset for our DNN.
+Therefore, plotting the $|T_{11}|^2$ ($T$-matrix) contribution, where $S=1-2iT$, using the uniformized poles and following equation \eqref{eq:full_amplitude}, we see that the two similar line shapes fit the LHCb experimental data, both with a prominent peak at 4312 MeV.
+If we compare our demonstrations in Fig.~\ref{fig:Pc4312_btbb} and \ref{fig:Pc4312_TSBW}, we notice that the pole-based enhancements have a seemingly narrower and asymmetric width compared to that produced by a triangle singularity, and can fit the experimental error bars better especially near the $\Sigma_c^+\Bar{D}^0$ threshold.
+Such asymmetry in the line shape is one of the characteristic features whenever the hadrons in the higher mass channel form a hadronic molecule.
+We take note of these observations as we move on to constructing the training dataset for our DNN.